 Self-help books – allow you to understand the importance of, and various approaches to, caring and monitoring the state of your mental-wellbeing.
 Various Self-help materials are available at Tokyo Mental Health as part of the complementary therapy tools selected by our team of professional therapists, who would be able to select the materials that are most likely the best fit for you.

 CBT worksheets – another tool that is often used complementary to therapy.
 Cognitive behaviour therapy (CBT) worksheets are another effective self-care tool that is often used particularly by mental health professionals with a focus on the use of CBT.
 CBT highlights the importance of working on and completing homework / journal / log.
 These will assist you to better understand your behavioural patterns (e.g. experienced emotions, behaviours, coping behaviours) and, adapt positive behavioural patterns.

 Tokyo Mental Health hosted a 4-week ‘COVID-19 Support Group’ during May 2020 in an effort to support individual’s well-being during the period of uncertainty.

-For those who are seeking help for addiction problems, our counselor, Ryota Sakurai MSc AMFT, runs an ‘Addiction Group’ for those who aim to, or are recovering from, addiction.
-(The first round of Addiction Group has been recently completed however the second round is coming up soon).
+For those who are seeking help for problematic use of substance, alcohol, porn, etc., our counselor, Ryota Sakurai MSc AMFT, runs a support group for those who aim to, or are recovering from, such issues.

 Our psychologists provide online psychological evaluation services that are effectively customized to address your unique requirements.
 While some assessment tools are not available for use online, others can be provided online as an essential part of the initial screening that can assist us in understanding the potential underlying factors affecting the problems you might be experiencing in your daily life.
 An intake interview can also be conducted online, which can also help us understand you, as well as your family’s life narratives, that are an invaluable part of the psychological evaluation process.